Jacques-André Istel: Felicity, California

 In 1985, Istel wrote a children's book entitled Coe, the Good Dragon at the Center of the World, and a year later founded the town of Felicity, California, named after his wife, Felicia.
 The town has a plaque inside a pyramid in which the story claims the official center of the world is located.
 The town also has various other structures, including numerous granite monuments on which important names and events are engraved, as well as about 30 people.
 In 1985, Imperial County, California recognized the site as the official center of the world, as did the French government in 1989.
-He is the founder and the mayor of Felicity for more than 30 years.
+He is the founder and has been the mayor of Felicity for more than 30 years.
 As one of 135 candidates, he gained two write-in votes in the 2003 California gubernatorial recall election as a Republican.

 Museum of History in Granite

 The Museum of History in Granite, now a candidate as a World Heritage Site, was founded by Istel as a division of the Hall of Fame of Parachuting (founded 1973).
 This two decade effort is the crowning achievement of his life.
 Eighteen granite monuments include eight monuments to the History of Humanity, the History of Arizona (2010), the Marine Corps Korean War Memorial (1998), the History of French Aviation (2002), the History of the French Foreign Legion (2003) and to be dedicated on February 22, 2014, the History of the United States of America.
 These 100 foot granite monuments are designed to last 4000 years.

 In 2014 Time, Inc named the design (by Istel and lifelong friend Wolfgang Lieschke) one of 24 in America worth the voyage.

 In 2014 Northern Arizona University started using museum monument panels as teaching tools for student teachers.

 He has lectured at Princeton, Yale, Harvard, MIT, and West Point.

 Three books of history by Jacques-Andre Istel are published: "The History of Arizona"," The History of Humanity Volume I - Engraved in Granite", and the" History of the United States of America-Engraved in Granite".